-In this example, we build a machine learning model to predict your company’s employee’ churn, prevent employee attrition, and take measures to avoid it.
+In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 Contents